 - the AQA Award Scheme is an integral part of our skills curriculum.
 It provides students with unique opportunities around which to record their achievements.
-This includes work related learning through gardening and use of our outdoor education area to gain an understanding of horticulture. - dedicated sessions have been developed for enrichment days including mock interviews, CV writing, job
+This includes work related learning through gardening and use of our outdoor education area to gain an understanding of horticulture. - dedicated sessions have been developed for enrichment days including mock interviews, CV writing, job searches.
+Many of these sessions are facilitated by outside agencies with links to industry

-- searches.
-Many of these sessions are facilitated by outside agencies with links to industry - students moving into GCSE have the chance to engage with wider college courses such as Animal Care providing them with work-related learning. - Childcare placements offer real-life workplace experiences for our students enriching their learning and preparing them for the future - the addition of the Springboard into Sixth Form offers students the opportunity to learn and develop skills used at Post 16 in support of their future vocational studies

-In addition, when students are in the Sixth Form:

-- any student who enters the Sixth Form who does not have a grade 4 in GCSE English Language, English Literature or mathematics receive additional timetabled lessons and are entered for the appropriate exam in English and maths in Year 12 and, if necessary, in Year 13 - skills are developed for assisting the students upon leaving the school, for example writing CV's and interview techniques (see section c) - a Next Steps evening is held in Year 12 which explores opportunities for students beyond the school such as higher-level apprenticeships - students are given a wide variety of leadership opportunities which include delivering presentations to parents and governors and speaking in public (see section a) - in years 12 and 13, students are encouraged to develop independent learning skills through the Extended Project Qualification (EPQ) and by engaging in the school's Supra Curriculum Programme - Unifrog provides updated information on apprenticeships for students, this information is updated weekly to provide students with an ability to search and filter possible future options
+- students moving into GCSE have the chance to engage with wider college courses such as Animal Care providing them with work-related learning. - Childcare placements offer real-life workplace experiences for our students enriching their learning and preparing them for the future - the addition of the Springboard into Sixth Form offers students the opportunity to learn and develop skills used at Post 16 in support of their future vocational studies - In addition, when students are in the Sixth Form: - any student who enters the Sixth Form who does not have a grade 4 in either GCSE English Language or English Literature, or Mathematics receive additional timetabled lessons and are entered for the English Language and Maths exam to resit in Year 12 and, if necessary, in Year 13 - skills are developed for assisting the students upon leaving the school, for example writing CVs and interview techniques (see section c) - a Next Steps evening is held in Year 12 which explores opportunities for students beyond the school such as higher-level apprenticeships - students are invited to apprenticeship evenings where individuals who are currently undergoing an apprenticeship, are able to discuss their experiences to Year 12 and 13 - students are given a wide variety of leadership opportunities which include delivering presentations to parents and governors and speaking in public (see section a) - in years 12 and 13, students are encouraged to develop independent learning skills through the Extended Project Qualification (EPQ) and by engaging in the school's Supra Curriculum Programme - Unifrog provides updated information on apprenticeships for students, this information is updated weekly to provide students with an ability to search and filter possible future options